Content

 Our hair growth spray contains the active ingredient finasteride, which is widely used as a treatment for male pattern baldness because it reduces the amount of dihydrotestosterone (DHT) in the body.
 DHT is a male sex hormone, but it’s also present in women.

-That said, finasteride is typically only available for postmenopausal women, as it has the potential to cause congenital abnormalities in male fetuses, so is not recommended for use in women of reproductive age.
+That said, finasteride is typically only available for women who’ve gone through menopause.
+Finasteride may cause birth defects (congenital abnormalities) in male fetuses, so it’s recommended for use in women of reproductive age.

-Finasteride is generally not an effective treatment for other types of hair thinning or loss that aren’t related to hormonal changes, like telogen effluvium (stress-induced hair loss) or nutritional deficiencies.
+Finasteride is generally not an effective treatment for other types of hair thinning or loss that aren’t related to hormonal changes.
+So it won’t work for stress-induced hair loss (telogen effluvium) or nutritional deficiencies.

-Nutrafol products are designed to address the root causes of hair loss.
+Nutrafol products are designed to support hair growth.

 The word “nutraceutical” is a cross between the words “nutrition” and “pharmaceutical”.
 A dose of Nutrafol Nutraceutical is four large pills taken once daily.

-Each nutraceutical offering (essentially, a hair-growth supplement) from Nutrafol contains slightly different ingredients.
+Each hair growth supplement from Nutrafol contains slightly different ingredients.
 But generally, they contain:

 Vitamins A, C, D, and E